parrt/msds689/README.md

 * todo: Topo sort, all combos, merge, find/search, collect/filter

 The use of recursive algorithms will be emphasized frequently and wherever appropriate to reinforce this critical mechanism.
 Discussion of formal algorithm complexity will also be emphasized throughout the lectures.

+**USF policies and legal declarations**

+*Students with Disabilities*

+If you are a student with a disability or disabling condition, or if you think you may have a disability, please contact <a href="/sds">USF Student Disability Services</a> (SDS) for information about accommodations.

+*Behavioral Expectations*

+All students are expected to behave in accordance with the <a href="/fogcutter">Student Conduct Code</a> and other University policies.

+*Academic Integrity*

+USF upholds the standards of honesty and integrity from all members of the academic community.
+All students are expected to know and adhere to the University's <a href="/academic-integrity/">Honor Code</a>.

+*Counseling and Psychological Services (CAPS)*

+CAPS provides confidential, free <a href="/student-health-safety/caps">counseling</a> to student members of our community.

+*Confidentiality, Mandatory Reporting, and Sexual Assault*

+For information and resources regarding sexual misconduct or assault visit the <a href="/TITLE-IX">Title IX</a> coordinator or USFs <a href="http://usfca.callistocampus.org" target="_blank">Callisto website</a>.